A generalisation of simple Harnack curves: Tropical constructions

-We end up this subsection by recalling what is the stable intersection multiplicity of two tropical curves $C_1$ and $C_2$.
-When $C_1$ and $C_2$ intersect transversally away from their vertices, their intersection number is defined by
+We end up this subsection by recalling what is the stable intersection of two tropical curves $C_1$ and $C_2$ in $\R^2$.
+The stable intersection of $C_1$ and $C_2$ is a formal sum of point in $C_1 \cap C_2$.
+If $C_1$ and $C_2$ intersect each other transversally (in particular, away from their vertices), then the stable intersection of $C_1$ and $C_2$ is the sum